johannesjo/ng-fab-form/README.md

 ```
 bower install ng-fab-form angular-messages -S
 ```
-And in your main module:
+And add `ngFabForm` and `ngMessages` as dependency in your main module:
 ```
 angular.module('yourApp',[
   'ngFabForm',
   'ngMessages'
 ]);
 ```
-Thats all you need to do, to get started.
+Thats all you need to do to get started.

 ## features